Maribor: Parks and other green spaces

-Demographics and religion
+Demographics

 Catholic Church

 Maribor, previously in the Catholic Diocese of Graz-Seckau, became part of the Diocese of Lavant on 1 June 1859, and the seat of its Prince-Bishop.
 The name of the diocese (after a river in Carinthia) was later changed to the Diocese of Maribor on 5 March 1962.
 It was elevated to an archdiocese by Pope Benedict XVI on 7 April 2006.

 Jewish community

 Jewish people living in Maribor were first mentioned in 1277.
 It is suggested that at that time there was already a Jewish quarter in the city.
 The Jewish ghetto was located in the southeastern part of the city and it comprised, at its peak, several main streets in the city centre including part of the main city square.
 The ghetto had a synagogue, a Jewish cemetery and also a Talmud school.
 The Jewish community of Maribor was numerically at its apex around 1410.
 After 1450 the circumstances changed dramatically: increasing competition that coincided with an economic crisis dealt a severe blow to the economic activities that were crucial to their economic success.
 According to a decree issued by Emperor Maximilian I in 1496, Jews were forced to leave the city of Maribor.
 Restrictions on settlement and business for Jews remained in place until 1861.
 From late spring 1941, after Lower Styria was annexed by the Third Reich, the Jews of Maribor were deported to concentration camps.